SACGF/variantgrid_docs/sequencing/sequencing_runs.md

 # Sequencing Runs

-When VariantGrid has access to a network drive (eg a diagnostic lab intranet) it can scan disks for sequencing runs to collect QC metrics, gene coverage and automatically load VCFs.
+**Note:** This feature may not be enabled on all systems as it requires access to a network drive (eg a diagnostic lab intranet)

+VariantGrid can be setup to automatically scan network disks for sequencing runs to collect QC metrics, gene coverage and automatically load VCFs.

 ![Sequencing Samples over time](images/sequencing_samples.png)